hmxmilohax/rb3-pc/instrument-repo/readme.md

 ## Instrument List:

 #### Drums:
-* [[MIDI Drums]](https://github.com/carlmylo/rb3-pc/raw/main/instrument-repo/MidiDrumHero%20Drums/MidiDrumHero%20Drums.7z) - Any drum kit with at least one kick drum, one snare drum, one hi-hat, two cymbals, and three toms.
+* [[MIDI Drums]](https://github.com/carlmylo/rb3-pc/raw/main/instrument-repo/MIDI%20Drums#notes) - Does not include a profile but does have instructions.
+Any drum kit with at least one kick drum, one snare drum, one hi-hat, two cymbals, and three toms.
 Can be MIDI to USB or just USB.
 	* Requires [[additional configuration]](https://github.com/carlmylo/rb3-pc/tree/main/instrument-repo/MidiDrumHero%20Drums#notes)
 * [[Roll Limitless]](https://github.com/carlmylo/rb3-pc/raw/main/instrument-repo/Roll%20Limitless%20Drums/Roll%20Limitless%20Drums.7z) - Any drum kit with at least one kick drum, one snare drum, one hi-hat, two cymbals, and three toms.
 Must be a MIDI drum kit.
 	* Requires [[additional configuration]](https://github.com/carlmylo/rb3-pc/tree/main/instrument-repo/Roll%20Limitless%20Drums#notes)